How to Integrate Snowflake with Amazon S3: Step-by-Step Guide

 Step 2.
 Create the IAM Role in AWS

-While in AWS Management Console, choose Identity & Access Management (IAM):
+While in the AWS Management Console, choose Identity & Access Management (IAM):

-• In the Account ID field, enter your own AWS account ID.
-You will modify this value later.
+4. In the Account ID field, enter your own AWS account ID.
+At this stage, this is a placeholder that should be updated with a real value after Snowflake generates the integration (step 4).

-• Enter a name and description for the role, and click Create Role.
+9. Enter a name and description for the role, and click Create Role

 Step 3.
 Create a Cloud Storage Integration in Snowflake